griffinmyers/monograph/README.md

 		% register: roymuntz password123
 		% register: griffinmyers qwerty
 		% whitelist: motherbear eastereggs
+		% public: resume

 to register a user.
 If I register someone via the `whitelist` command then it will opt them into seeing _every single post_.
 I must use that cautiously.

+The `public` declaration will produce a user that is not required to authenticate.

 Then in a post (all my posts use the `\section{}` tag) I can say something like